Ali Abdi (footballer): Club career

-Abdi made his professional debut with Kairouan in a 0–0 Tunisian Ligue Professionnelle 1 tie with EGS Gafsa on 25 December 2011.
+Abdi made his professional debut with JS Kairouan in a 0–0 Tunisian Ligue Professionnelle 1 tie with EGS Gafsa on 25 December 2011.
 On 24 June 2019, Abdi moved to Paris FC in the French Ligue 2.

 On 21 July 2021, he signed a two-year contract with Caen.

+On 2 September 2024, Abdi signed for Ligue 1 club Nice for a fee of €500,000.
+This transfer was completed outside the regular transfer window dates thanks to a "joker" transfer exemption granted by the Ligue de Football Professionnel.

 International career

 Abdi made his debut for the Tunisia national team on 25 March 2021 in an AFCON 2021 qualifier against Libya.